-Humberstone and Santa Laura works contain over 200 former saltpeter works where workers from Chile, Peru and Bolivia lived in company towns and forged a distinctive communal pampinos culture.
-That culture is manifest in their rich language, creativity, and solidarity, and above all, in their pioneering struggle for social justice.
+Humberstone and Santa Laura contain over 200 former saltpeter works where workers from Chile, Peru and Bolivia lived in company towns and forged a distinctive communal pampinos culture.
+That culture is manifest in their rich language, creativity, solidarity, and their pioneering struggle for social justice.

 In the remote desert Pampa, one of the driest deserts on earth, thousands of people lived and worked from the first half of the 19th century to process the largest deposit of saltpeter in the world, producing the fertilizer sodium nitrate that was to transform agricultural land in North and South America, and Europe, and produce great wealth for Chile.

 Humberstone and Santa Laura works are the best preserved and most representative remains of a series of over 200 saltpeter works that once existed, all of which were interconnected by a specially built modern railway system, and constitute an exceptional testimony to technological progress and global exchanges which were the cornerstone of the industrial era.

 In this area, workers — drawn from Chile, Peru and Bolivia to this hostile environment — lived in company towns and forged a distinctive communal Pampinos culture, manifest in their own rich language, creativity, and solidarity.
 Above all, their pioneering struggles for social justice had a profound impact, generally, on social history.